 Simple techniques to change the culture of your organisation – boost staff motivation and build trust, innovation and creativity

-A compelling new way of working within the public sector, moving away from hierarchical systems to one of high trust and pre-approval
+A compelling new way of working within the third sector, moving away from hierarchical systems to one of high trust and pre-approval

-Be inspired by innovation leaders in the public sector, with real, first-hand examples and inspiring ideas of how to motivate staff
+Be inspired by innovation leaders in charities and social enterprises, with real, first-hand examples and inspiring ideas of how to motivate staff

 5 Steps to HAPPY: My Personal Way into Happiness